juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

     * Detecting the principal landmarks on the face
     * Transforming the face with the detected landmarks to have a "frontal face" transformation
     * Slicing the relevant parts of the image
-    * Easing the data for training by appliying histogram equalization
+    * Easing the data for training by applying histogram equalization
 * Augmenting the data
 * Setting up the convolutional neural network in Caffe
 * Training and debugging the overall system